For offline application, please follow these simple steps.

 Compared to most other power generating technologies, solar PV systems have very low maintenance and servicing requirements.
 However, suitable maintenance of a PV plant is essential to optimize energy yield and maximize the life of the system.
 Some of the maintenance activities typically may include but not limited to the following:

 Numerous people in India have adopted reliable renewable power sources like rooftop solar for homes and workspaces.
-The photovoltaic cells and solar power units atop commercial and residential buildings have become a common sight in many cities and towns across the nation.
+The photovoltaic cells and solar power units atop commercial and residential buildings have become a common sight in many cities and towns nationwide.

 India is among the nations with the highest sustainable or renewable power generation rates.
 As of 2019, renewable energy sources accounted for 35 percent of the nation's installed power generation capacity, generating 17 percent of the nation's total electricity.